 If you choose the no-contract plan, you will get a 20 Hour Cloud DVR, which can be upgraded for $10 a month.
 You can use your own device or rent an AT&T TV Android TV box for $5 a month.

 We tested AT&T TV and other live TV streaming services for more than 100 hours.
-AT&T TV is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Web Browsers, iPhone/iPad, Android Phone/Tablet, Samsung Smart TV, and Android TV.
+AT&T TV is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Mac, Windows, LG Smart TV, Samsung Smart TV, Sony Smart TV and VIZIO Smart TV.

 20 hours Cloud DVR

 Your DVR storage depends on your plan.
 If you are on a no-contract plan you will get 20 hours Hour Cloud DVR storage, which can be upgraded to Unlimited Storage for $10/month.
 Those on a 2-year contract get an Unlimited DVR included at no extra charge.

 In both cases, any recordings on your DVR will expire after days.
 In a series recording, max 30 episodes stored (oldest deleted first which may be in less than 90 days).

 When they change the name of [AT&T TV] to [DirecTV Stream], you will continue to receive the same DVR benefits.

 On either the contract or no-contract plan, you can use AT&T TV on up to 20 simultaneous devices on the same home network, or up to three devices while traveling outside your home.